../_images/logo.png

 Introduction

-It may be missing some of what you might expect of a scripting language, as it’s still under development.
+It probably lacks some of what you might expect of a scripting language, but it’s still under development.
 However, it is also very simple, and should be usable by non-programmers.

 Quick Examples

-The source distribution contains some sample scripts in the scripts directory.
-They should work with whatever lights may be on the network.
+The source distribution contains some samples in the scripts directory.
+They should work with whatever lights are on the network.
 For a more complete description of the scripting langage, please see Language Reference.

-Here is a script, named all_on.ls, that will turn on all your lights
+Here is one from the scripts directory, named all_on.ls, that will turn on all your lights:

 duration 1.5 on all